Spanish Costas Holiday with Children: Tips & Fun Things to Do

 1. The Beaches

-Change up your holiday routine by venturing to a few different beaches.
 There are beaches offering watersports for teens and many quieter coves that make it easier to look after toddlers.
 The Spanish coast features more than 3,500 beaches, but they’re not all suitable for small children so check for the blue flag and suitability before you go.
-Here are 15 of the best beaches in Spain to go to with kids.
+There are lots online guides to the best beaches in Spain to go to with kids.

 The Costa Water Park is a great alternative to the big and expensive water parks.
 It costs 10 euros per hour per child (or adult).
 It’s a great treat for your older children (kids under 6 must be accompanied by an adult).
 There are several of these along the coastline between Benalmádena and Guadiaro.